stefanspringer1/RelationalQuery/README.md

     orderBy: [.field("name"), .fieldWithDirection("prename", .descending)]
 )
 ```

-Do not use the “fields:” argument if you want the fields in the result to be just as they are defined for the database table.

 We can apply the query to our test database and print the result as follows: